dixitmudit/dixitmudit.github.io/_pages/research.md

 ## 1. Computational Catalysis
 ### (i) CO<sub>2</sub> Conversion to high-value chemicals
+Persistent growth in global energy demands, depletion of fossil fuel resources and rising concentrations of atmospheric carbon dioxide (CO2) – a known greenhouse gas, are of great environmental concern.
+Innovative methods for CO2 capture, storage, and utilization are of marked interest for mitigating elevated levels of CO2 in the atmosphere.
+The utilization (chemical conversion) of CO2 for the production of high-value chemicals has gained tremendous research interest recently.
+Despite considerable work on catalyst interactions with CO2, kinetic limitations are still present in industrial processes that can utilize CO2 as a chemical feedstock.
-I apply Density Functional Theory, Ab-initio Molecular Dynamics and Atomistic Thermodynamics to understand and design effective catalysts for CO<sub>2</sub> reduction to high-value chemicals.
+I apply Density Functional Theory, Ab-initio Molecular Dynamics and Atomistic Thermodynamics to understand and design catalysts for CO<sub>2</sub> reduction to high-value chemicals.
 {% include figure image_path="/assets/images/C7.png" %}
 #### Representative Publication:
 Dixit, M., Peng, X., Porosoff, M. D., Willauer, H. D., and Mpourmpakis, G., Elucidating the role of oxygen coverage in CO2 reduction on Mo2C. [*Catal.
 Sci.
 Tech.* 7, 5521-5529 (2017)](http://pubs.rsc.org/-/content/articlelanding/2017/cy/c7cy01810j/unauth#!divAbstract) **Featured on the front cover**